 Impact on four levels

-The main symptoms that manifest in relation to social phobia impact a person on four levels – thinking, behaviour, body, and emotions.
+The main symptoms that manifest in relation to social phobia impact a person on four levels – thinking, behavior, body, and emotions.

-Impact on behaviour – the person avoids eye contact; speaks in a fast or quiet manner; avoids communication-related situations.
+Impact on behavior – the person avoids eye contact; speaks in a fast or quiet manner; avoids communication-related situations.

-Impact on body – panic discomfort, which may include rapid heart beat, dizziness, nausea; signs of anxiety such as redness, sweating, shaking.
+Impact on the body – panic discomfort, which may include rapid heartbeat, dizziness, nausea; signs of anxiety such as redness, sweating, shaking.